stack-erik-flow/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Rose Mead

-- I can play the guitar.
+- I love singing.
-- I love camping.
+- I have five brothers.
-- I am afraid of birds.
+- I love coffee.

-## Buzz Aldrin
+## Emily Coco Parkes

-- I can hula hoop.
+- My middle name is legally Coco.
-- I love climbing trees.
+- I've been to more than 13 countries.
-- I am afraid of dentists.
+- I'm naturally a redhead.